 Important: Book your Whistler Kids ski school lessons as soon as you confirm your holiday.
 Skiing and riding lessons at Whistler Kids fill up incredibly fast every season.
 Do not expect to show up at the ski school and drop off your child for lessons.
 Remember – Book lessons as soon as you book your holiday!

 15. If your kids are too young for the slopes or need minding, sign them up for daycare.

-16. Link your inner tubes or fly solo at the Coca-Cola Tube Park.
+16. Whistler has loads of non-skiing fun for families and kids.
+Link your inner tubes or fly solo at the bubly Tube Park.
 There are seven lanes of icy fun at this fabulous snow tubing playground.
 The lanes are 1,000 m long, and smaller kids (3 and above) can enter the shorter kids-only lane halfway down a run.

 Families can link up their tubes and fly down the runs together in a family-friendly adrenalin rush.
 Be warned, there may be screams… of delight.

 17. Enjoy the serious rush of adrenaline with SuperFly Ziplines.
 The views of snowcapped Cougar Mountain are purely stunning as you reach speeds of nearly 100 km (60 miles) on your tandem zipline.

 18. Take a break and play Wii in the Nintendo Gaming Lounge.
 There are two lounges, one on Blackcomb and the other on Whistler Mountain.